Making a grocery list of healthful foods is one strategy that can help people with diabetes to keep on track.

 For between-meal cravings, a person can try:

-- popcorn (avoid premade or sweetened varieties)
+- home-made popcorn, but not premade or sweetened varieties

-- carrot or celery sticks
+- carrot or celery sticks with hummus

 - iced or hot tea, unsweetened